An equivalence of multistatistics on permutations: A variation on the statistics on permutations

-In order to prove this theorem, we need to define a co-sylvester class on weighted Dyck paths.
-To do so, let us describe the following recursive algorithm building a binary search tree from a weighted Dyck path.
+In order to prove this theorem, we need to build binary search trees associated with weighted Dyck paths corresponding to the one obtained from a permutation before applying $\psi_{FV}$ and $\psi_{FV}^0$.
+Let us start with the algorithm associated with $\psi_{FV}$.
+Its main idea came after discussing with Aval, Boussicault, and Zubieta~\cite{ABZ}.